Thomas Saywell: Legacy

 The coal mines once owned by Thomas Saywell have all closed.
 The last to close was the South Bulli Colliery.

 Some of the area of Redfern, where his estate once reportedly owned 174 slum dwellings was subject to a slum clearance—initiated by NSW Housing Minister Clive Evatt—and extensively redeveloped by the government as public housing and open space.
-Alderson Street, Redfern, a street on which Saywell's familily once owned 29 houses, no longer exists, now being parkland and a Police Citizens' Youth Club.
+Alderson Street, Redfern, a street on which Saywell's family once owned 29 houses, no longer exists, now being parkland and a Police Citizens' Youth Club.

 Saywell Street in Chatswood is named after him.
 The street, before 1891 called Station Street, was once near the site of one of his brick pits, and later was part of his 1885 'Willoughby Heights' subdivision.

-The Grand Parade, Novotel Hotel and Norfolk Island Pines.
+The Grand Parade, Novotel Hotel and Norfolk Island pines.

 The main legacies of Thomas Saywell are the various tracts of land which he sub-divided and sold in the suburbs of Sydney, at St Leonards, Chatswood, Redfern, Alexandria and, most of all, Brighton-le-Sands.

 The tramway that Saywell had originally built closed, in 1949.
 Its closure was the first major step in the post-war closure of the tramways of Sydney.
 Its former route is now part of the 478 and 479 bus routes.
 The steam tram motor that he bought, in 1905, survives at MOTAT in Auckland, New Zealand.

 The site of Saywell's New Brighton Hotel is now occupied by a more recent hotel, the Brighton Novotel.
 His houses 'Nevada', at 8 The Grand Parade, and 'Osborne House', at 12 The Grand Parade, were long ago demolished and replaced with other houses.
 A few of the tall Norfolk Island pine trees, which he had planted still stand on The Grand Parade, Brighton-le-Sands.